numerik11/ESP32-Irrigation-Control/README.md

 - 7 Core irrigation wire to run from controller to solenoid valve box

-- 6 Irrigatoion Solenoids (Powered by seperate AC12/24V source, depending on irrigation solenoid power reqirements) Ive used 20mm 12v DC Microsolenoids using the same power input scource of 12v 1.5a.
+- 6 Irrigation Solenoids (Powered by seperate AC12/24V source, depending on irrigation solenoid power reqirements) Ive used 20mm 12v DC Microsolenoids using the same power input scource of 12v 1.5a.

 - KC868 6 Channel relay board with case.
 Or ESP32 Controller with 6 Relay Module